-Considerations for introducing bearded dragons to each other:
+How to introduce bearded dragons to each other:

-- Size – bearded dragons for introduction should be of a similar size
+- Size – Bearded dragons for introduction should be of a similar size.

-- Age – females should not be introduced to sexually mature males until they are at least two years old
+- Age – Females should not be introduced to sexually mature males until they are at least two years old.

-- Temperament – the dragons must not be aggressive by nature
+- Temperament – The dragons must not be aggressive by nature.

-- Habitat – if you are introducing them for cohabitation, their enclosure must meet certain requirements
+- Habitat – If you are introducing them for cohabitation, their enclosure must meet certain requirements.

 Cautions for Housing Bearded Dragons Together